Osman Shah Mosque: Description

 The mosque was commissioned by Osman Shah, also known as Kara Osman Pasha, who was the son of one of Sultan Selim I's daughters and the executed vizier İskender Pasha (died 1515).
 Osman Shah for a long time dwelt in Trikala as the governor of the local province, the Sanjak of Trikala.
-The mosque was designed by the Ottoman imperial architect Mimar Sinan and is the only one that lies in modern Greece.
+The mosque was designed by the Ottoman imperial architect Mimar Sinan and is the only one by him that lies in modern Greece.

 The exact dating of the mosque is uncertain, but it was probably built in the period 1550–60, most likely in the late 1550s.
 Osman attached several charitable establishments to the mosque, among others a madrasah, an alms house, and a caravanserai, and was himself buried in a türbe in the mosque's southern courtyard at the time of his death in 1567/8.
 By the time of Evliya Çelebi's visit a century later, the mosque was the principal mosque of the city.